raseeksht/ecommerce/Readme.md

 - presigned url for authenticated image upload from frontend, controllers for comments
 - cart implementation with redis
 - txn, coupons and order models with creating order controller
+- order creation with details and payment validation